50 Beowulf vs. 50 BMG: Not So Similar

 The top competitive shooters can get 6" groups at 1,000 yards, which is incredible.

-When we discuss distances of 150 yds or closer, then the 50 Beowulf is capable of being more accurate for the average shooter because of the reduced recoil.
+At distances of 150 yards or closer, the 50 Beowulf is capable of being more accurate for the average shooter because of its lighter reduced recoil.

-It's easier for the typical person to be more accurate with the 50 Beowulf; however, it lacks the power to be accurate at longer distances.
+It's easier to be more accurate with the 50 Beowulf.
+It simply lacks the power to be accurate at longer distances.

 Ballistic Coefficient

-The ballistic coefficient (BC) measures the aerodynamics of a bullet and how well it will resist wind drift.
+Ballistic coefficient (BC) reflects how aerodynamic a bullet is, as well as how well it resists wind drift.

-A higher BC is better than a lower BC.
-Usually, longer and heavier bullets have a higher BC because they resist wind drift more efficiently.
+A higher BC is better than a lower one.
+Longer and heavier bullets usually have higher BCs because they resist wind drift more efficiently.

-The 50 Beowulf has a low BC of 0.15 because it has a short thick bullet due to the design restrictions of the AR platform.
+The 50 Beowulf has a low BC (around 0.200) due to its short, thick bullet – a byproduct of design restrictions of the AR platform.

-The ballistic coefficient of the Barrett 50 BMG bullet is 0.64.
-The bullet length, shape, and weight all positively contribute to a much higher BC than the 50 Beowulf bullet.
+The ballistic coefficient of the Barrett 50 BMG bullet is 0.640.
+The 50 BMG's bullet length, shape, and weight all contribute to its much higher BC than the 50 Beowulf bullet.

 The 50 BMG is the winner of this section.

-Sectional density (SD) is a way to evaluate the penetration ability of a bullet based on its external dimensions, design, and weight.
+Sectional density (SD) is a way to evaluate the penetration ability of a bullet based on its weight and diameter.

-Penetration is one way to measure stopping power; another is how big of a hole the bullet leaves—the bigger the hole, the more damage.
+Penetration is one way to measure stopping power.
+Another is how big of a hole the bullet punches into its target.
+The bigger the hole, the more damage.

-Many shooters argue that stopping power doesn't matter since a well-placed shot with a caliber that has less stopping power is just as effective as a well-placed shot with a caliber that has more stopping power.
+Many shooters argue that stopping power doesn't matter, since a well-placed shot with a weaker cartridge is just as effective as a well-placed shot with a stronger one.

 Hunting